pultzlucas/templo/README.md

 $ tp
 ```

-If Templo was intalled a welcome message will appear in your console. 🎉
+If Templo was installed a welcome message will appear in your console. 🎉